davetgerrard/kanute/TestFolder/reports/example.md

 ```r
 #
 ```

+## Compare results for some tests across softwares

 An important feature of KANUTE is to test for differences in results __between__ different softwares.
 This depends on the user having written tests that produce comparable results.
 The user must then also provide a table of mappings between specific tests performed on two different softares.
 Here is an example [file](../tests/test.mappings)